Updated on 8/17/22 to include Google Analytics 4 content.

 - Build segments for any user that accomplishes a secondary or tertiary goal.
 Use those segments to understand how much more likely those users are to accomplish primary goals than your average site user.

-- Build audiences for any user that accomplishes a secondary or tertiary goal, but not the primary goals.
+- Build audiences for any user that accomplishes a secondary or tertiary goal, but none of the primary goals.
 Use those audiences to run remarketing campaigns in Google Ads.
-This is a pretty handy audience because these users are qualified, but may need a nudge to complete the conversion funnel.

 - Set incremental growth targets for these goals every year.
 If you know that 1,000/month convert to a lead form, set a target to improve that by 10% on top of your current pace.
 We set these goals because we care about improving these metrics.